sailscastshq/sails_io/README.md

-Dart/Flutter Client SDK for communication with Sails from a mobile application(or any client running Dart or Flutter)
+Dart/Flutter Websocket Client SDK for communication with Sails from a mobile application(or any client running Dart or Flutter)